 Wondering what Ontario apples are best for pies?
 Northern Spy are the gold standard for pies (just remember “Spys for Pies”) Spartan, Cortland and McIntosh are also good choices for pies.
 Look for Golden Delicious or Empire for apple sauce.
 Red Delicious, Jonagold, Idared, Red Prince and Crispin are all great choices for baking or cooking.

 - 4 cups chopped fresh vegetables (I used 1/3 cauliflower, carrot and butternut squash)

 - 1 cup diced firm semi-tart apple (cored, peeled or unpeeled)

 - 1 1/2 tsp mild curry powder (less if curry powder is not mild)

 - 1 egg, beaten, for egg wash

 Heat butter a large pot or Dutch oven on the stove-top over medium heat.
 Add onion and cooking, stirring occasionally, until softened, about 3-4 minutes.
 Add chopped vegetables and cook, stirring for an addition 3 minutes.
 Add flour and cook, stirring, for about 45 seconds.
-Add stock, apples and curry powder.
+Add stock, apples, turkey and curry powder.
 Bring to a boil, then reduce heat to medium-low and simmer, uncovered, until vegetables are tender, 10-15 minutes.
 Taste gravy and add salt and pepper.
 Be sure not to under-salt, as it is necessary to bring out all the flavours in the dish.
 Add a bit more curry powder, as well, if you feel it needs it.
 Remove pot from heat and allow to cool a bit while you prepare the pastry.